 Template elevator pitch to introduce myself

-So, saying this, and in order to have a training and think about this basic but important things, I create a template for sort of an elevator pitch to introduce yourself.
+So, saying this, and in order to have a training and think about these basics but important things, I created a template for sort of an elevator pitch to introduce yourself.
 Again, you could think this is worthless, but try doing it and you will discover that it's not so easy.

 My template elevator pitch to introduce myself